TeachersFirst - Featured Sites: Week of Mar 13, 2022

 In the ClassroomMake this site a link from your teacher web page for your art students to explore for inspiration.
 Many of the video clips would also be great introductions to studio assignments, cultural discussions, or writing assignments if shown on a projector.
 Find Teacher Guides for Art 21 here.

 Grades8 to 12

 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
-Have students go through the slide show and then select one image to analyze.
-Have students create a multimedia presentation using PowerPoint Online, reviewed here.
+Have students go through the slide show and select one image to analyze.
+Next, have students create a multimedia presentation using PowerPoint Online, reviewed here.
 This PowerPoint allows you to narrate a picture.
-Challenge students to narrate the photo as if it is a news report.
+Challenge students to describe the photo as if it is a news report.
 To find Creative Commons images for student projects (with credit, of course), try Vecteezy, reviewed here.

 Grades9 to 12

 In the ClassroomUse this site as an introductory activity to impressionism in the U.S. with an interactive whiteboard or projector.
 The images on the site are excellent representations of impressionism and can be used as examples to help students characterize it.